bachiisagi/bachiisagi/README.md

 <p align="center">
 you can add my discord (@kippfish) if you'd like, im a lot more active on there, but please say who you are/that ur from pt! </b>
 <p align="center">
-DNI: basic dni criteria, the freak circus, tcoaal, wss, vivziepop media, ai supporters, proshippers, maga
+DNI: basic dni criteria, the freak circus, tcoaal, wss, vivziepop media, ai supporters, proshippers, talking shit about people, jokes as an excuse to bully, maga
 <p align="center">
 be kind to yourself and others